 ‘Round About Reykjavik on Our Iceland Tour

 Reykjavik’s waterfront almost demands a leisurely stroll, with its view of Mt.
 Esja in the distance.
 But all streets seem to lead to Hallgrimskirkja Church, one of those landmarks that soar above a city.
 Since it serves as a kind of focal point as you test your bearings walking about, it’s easy to home in on.

 As we approached, there were people crouching low to somehow manage to capture, on their iPhones and Androids, the sky-scraping spire of the church.

 The interior was striking in its minimalist beauty: clean, swooping lines, converging in arches high above the altar and apse, with little of the artistic embellishments of Renaissance churches to detract from the simplistic grandeur of its architecture.

 It was after nine when we returned to the Alda from our wanderings about the city, and we had built up an appetite.
 The flight to New York the next day was not until late afternoon, so not having an early wakeup would allow for a late dinner.

 But we had tired of walking.
 The concierge suggested we go no further than a few doors down the street to Old Iceland for a uniquely local culinary experience on our tour of Island.
 Uniquely wonderful as well.
-Candy insisted I have a bite of her fillet of lamb, roasted a touch more than medium rare, served with artichokes, beetroot, potatoes, and demi-glace.
+Candy insisted I have a bite of her fillet of lamb, roasted a touch more than medium rare.
+It was served with artichokes, beetroot, potatoes, and demi-glace.

-I countered with my fish of the day, redfish from the North Atlantic waters around Iceland, served with stewed compari tomatoes and roasted cauliflower in the chef’s special white sauce.
+I countered with my fish of the day, redfish from the North Atlantic waters around Iceland.
+Mine was served with stewed compari tomatoes and roasted cauliflower in the chef’s special white sauce.
 It became just one more reason to want to revisit this wonderful country.